feross/yt-player/README.md

 Most of the existing YouTube API packages on npm are incomplete or overcomplicated.

-Note: If you publish a package that requires all of `babel-runtime`, `lodash`, and 20KB of crap to do a simple task, you're an irresponsible programmer.
-Using lots of fancy dependencies doesn't make you a better programmer, and it's certainly not a "best practice" to ship tons of extra code to your website visitors.
-Please stop trying so hard.
-Less is more.

 ### Features

   - Powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference)